 Any student seeking accommodations due to a disability must follow procedures set forth by Penn State, even if you received accommodations from your previous educational institution(s).

 The fact that you received an accommodation in the past is not a guarantee that you will receive a similar accommodation in law school.
-Students who are seeking services at Penn State Law must contact the Office for Disability Services (ODS) to schedule an appointment.
-In general, you must meet with a member of the ODS staff for an intake interview and provide diagnostic documentation from a licensed professional.
-It is your responsibility to obtain documentation and present a copy to ODS for review.
+Students who are seeking services at Penn State Law must contact Student Disability Resources (SDR) to schedule an appointment.
+In general, you must meet with a member of the SDR staff for an intake interview and provide diagnostic documentation from a licensed professional.
+It is your responsibility to obtain documentation and present a copy to SDR for review.

 The Pennsylvania State University